 - 6 toothpicks

-- Start by sprinkling granola into the bottom of 6 cups (these would be darling).
+- Start by sprinkling granola into the bottom of 6 cups.
 Next, put a 1/3 c. of Greek yogurt on top of the granola before topping with another sprinkling of granola.

 - Next, make your carrots by cutting triangles out of your cantaloupe.